-Students are expected to practice being safe, cooperative, and respectful as they play.
-We expect children to use peaceful solutions to conflict by using the problem solving strategies that are taught at school.
+Students are expected to practice being safe, respectful, and responsible as they play.
+We expect students to use peaceful solutions to conflict by using the problem solving strategies that are taught at school.

-Discipline and Consequences
+Intervention and Consequences

-Discipline and consequences are used to teach and guide students to demonstrate appropriate behavior and conduct.
-Positive discipline provides the opportunity to learn and grow and helps children understand and be responsible for their actions empowering them to resolve problems.
-Discipline and consequences are incremental, progressing from mild to severe.
+Intervention and consequences are used to teach and guide students to demonstrate appropriate behavior and conduct.
+Positive discipline provides the opportunity to learn and grow and helps children understand and be responsible for their actions, empowering them to resolve problems.
+Intervention and consequences are incremental, progressing from mild to severe.

 When students contravene the Code of Conduct, interfere with the rights of others, or with the learning environment, they will be subject to consequences that balance with the gravity of the offence.
 Consequences are determined by the individual situation and no two incidents are alike.
 Variables such as the age of the child, whether it is a repeat offence, or the seriousness of the event all influence the potential consequence.
 One or a combination of consequences are employed.
-Special considerations may apply to students with special needs if those students are unable to comply due to an intellectual, physical, sensory, emotional, or behavioural disability.
+Special considerations may apply to students who are unable to comply due to an intellectual, physical, sensory, emotional, or behavioural challenge.

 While discipline is progressive there are instances such as violence toward self or others, outright defiance and noncompliance, or consistently disrupting the learning environment of others where a severe consequence is the initial consequence.
-Further, in relevant circumstances students may be subject to consequences prescribed in specific School Board Policies.
+Further, in relevant circumstances students may be subject to consequences prescribed in specific Board of Education Policies.